 So I was tickled pink about the potential.
 I loved that this space was right outside the kitchen door - no walking miles to cut some parsley or pick a tomato! - and also that it was right next to the outdoor room.
 It gave me a gorgeous opportunity for bringing both areas together visually and so create a strong statement about the decorating style of the house and garden.

-Though this area was a shambles when I arrived, I knew I’d whip it into something beautiful within minutes of moving in … and I did!
-I wasted no time in tackling this area the very next week, putting local lads to work pronto!
+I knew I’d whip this area into something beautiful within minutes of moving in … and I did!
+I wasted no time in tackling this by putting local lads to work pronto!